 In a few countries, such as Australia, grapefruit is enjoyed as a marmalade or jelly.
 The peel of the fruit can be candied and used as a source of pectin for preservation of other fruits.
 The peel oil is used to flavor many different sodas as well as enhance the flavor of other juices.

 People who take medications for high cholesterol, high blood pressure, anxiety or other psychological drugs need to check with a doctor before eating grapefruit in any form.
-The Harvard Medical School Family Health Guide states certain enzymes in grapefruit juices and two species of oranges, Seville and tangelos, interfere with medication absorption at the level of the gut.
-While the enzymes decrease absorption of the medications by as much as 47 percent, this interaction can simultaneously cause the medications to reach the bloodstream more quickly, causing a faster reaction to the drug than intended.
-For those who like fruit in the morning with their meds, oranges are the safer choice.
+Harvard Health states that certain enzymes in grapefruit juices and two species of oranges, Seville and tangelos, interfere with medication absorption at the gut level.